Emissions to air

 High Contrast Mode

-Historical and projected emissions of NOx from the petroleum sector in Norway – Historical numbers for 2000-2022 and projections for 2023-2027
+Historical and projected emissions of NOx from the petroleum sector in Norway – Historical numbers for 2000-2023 and projections for 2024-2028

 NMVOC emissions

-The petroleum sector accounts for about a fifth of Norway’s total NMVOC emissions and the main sources of NMVOC emissions are storage and loading of crude oil offshore.
+The petroleum sector accounts for about a sixth of Norway’s total NMVOC emissions and the main sources of NMVOC emissions are storage and loading of crude oil offshore.
 Gas terminals are another smaller source of these emissions.

 Since the early 2000s, NMVOC emissions from the petroleum sector have been substantially reduced, mainly as a result of investment in NMVOC recovery equipment.
-In 2022 the total NMVOC emissions were about 26,8 thousand tonnes.
+In 2023 the total NMVOC emissions were about 25,5 thousand tonnes.

 Under the revised Gothenburg Protocol, Norway has undertaken a commitment to reduce its overall NMVOC emissions by 40% from 2020 compared with the 2005 level.
 Emissions from the petroleum sector are directly regulated through requirements on the use of the best available techniques (BAT) and specific emission limits in permits under the Pollution Control Act.